by Marcia Hinds

 It was essential to put everything in writing and used a friendly approach.
 I used the “we’re all in this together” tone when I wrote these emails.
 Everyone who was going to be at the IEP got my email ahead of time.
 That way, there were no surprises.
 The entire team knew what we needed and what would be discussed at the meeting.

 Since we sometimes did things outside the box, approval was often needed for the things we asked for.
-By sending the email, his team had time to check out our requests and had answers when we met.
+By sending these emails, his team had time to check out our requests and had answers when we met.
 This saved time and helped lower my stress level.
 When you put things in writing, nothing is forgotten and things are done according to the laws.

 Luckily, I never had to challenge the decisions the IEP team made for Ryan.
 Probably because they knew I would.
 But if that had become necessary, I had the needed paper trail.
 After the IEP, I always sent a thank you note that once again documented the final decisions decided by the team at the IEP.
 All of these things were key to Ryan’s recovery.

-NOTE FROM MARCIA HINDS – Megan and Ryan’s mom:
+NOTE FROM MARCIA HINDS – Ryan and Megan’s mom: